ndncomm/ndncomm.github.io/index.md

 * Breakfast, lunch, dinner, and ongoing snacks are provided

-* Use Github to coordinate projects
+* Use GitHub to coordinate projects
    * Each project will have own source control, wiki, issue tracker, chat (via gitter).
-   *  Projects will be aggregated under an NDNcomm Github organization
+   *  Projects will be aggregated under an NDNcomm GitHub organization
    * Expect work to wrap up Sunday evening so participants can enjoy NDNcomm.